mykelalvis/FT/Traveller/WORKING/Book 1.md

 characters cycle through this table during each term of service.
 Note that the reenlistment die throw is required even if the character does not intend to reenlist.
-DMs are cumulative in the case of enlistment if the characters have the necessary pre- requisites.
+DMs are cumulative in the case of enlistment if the characters have the necessary pre-requisites.
 All rolls except draft are two-dice throws.
-The table of ranks below indicates the initial commissioned rank, if a commission is re- ceived, and indicates the ranks to which characters are promoted.
-Ranks, commissions, and pro- motions are non-existent in the scout and the other services.
+The table of ranks below indicates the initial commissioned rank, if a commission is re-ceived, and indicates the ranks to which characters are promoted.
+Ranks, commissions, and pro-motions are non-existent in the scout and the other services.

 ##### TABLE OF RANKS